EURECA

 Description:

-Designated as a WWF Oasis in 1999, the area holds national and international importance due to the variety of avifauna that nests or settles during long migrations between the African continent and Europe.
-Recognized as a Fauna Protection Oasis by the European Union, it is a Special Area of Conservation (SAC) and Special Protection Area (SPA), housing endangered animal species and natural habitats.
-As a Special Protection Zone, it serves as a refuge for many mammals facing a decline in their populations, such as badgers, foxes, and the now rare otters.
-The area hosts the most significant heron colony in southern Italy.
-The WWF Oasis of Lake Conza is a crucial crossroads for migrations, witnessing the passage of various birds during spring and fall, including cranes, birds of prey, storks, and ducks.
+Designated as a WWF Oasis in 1999, Lake Conza holds national and international significance owing to its diverse avifauna, serving as a vital stopover for migrating bird species between Africa and Europe.
+Recognized as a Fauna Protection Oasis by the European Union, it is designated as a Special Area of Conservation (SAC) and Special Protection Area (SPA), harboring endangered animal species and natural habitats.
+The oasis serves as a sanctuary for various mammals, including badgers, foxes, and otters, with the most significant heron colony in southern Italy.
+It serves as a crucial migration crossroads for numerous bird species, including cranes, birds of prey, storks, and ducks.

-In summary, the WWF Oasis of Lake Conza serves as a vital conservation area with diverse flora and fauna, contributing to environmental education and sustainable practices in Italy.
+In essence, the WWF Oasis of Lake Conza serves as a pivotal conservation site, boasting diverse flora and fauna while fostering environmental education and sustainable practices in Italy.

 Read More